Entanglement features in scattering mediated by heavy particles: The entanglement structure from heavy particle in scattering

-Now we consider the reduced density matrix of one of the decay particles, in a general inelastic scattering from $m$ initial particles to $n$ final particles.\footnote{There is no forward limit in this case, unlike the elastic scattering.} Similar to the previous $2\to 2$ scattering, the final out state is defined through a projection to the $n$-particle state:
+Now we consider the reduced density matrix of decay products, in a general inelastic scattering from $m$ initial particles to $n$ final particles.\footnote{There is no forward limit in this case, unlike the elastic scattering.} Similar to the previous $2\to 2$ scattering, the final out state is defined through a projection to the $n$-particle state:

 and the normalization condition $\langle f^{(m\to n)}|f^{(m \to n)}\rangle =1$ implies

 For convenience, we shorten the label of quantities of the decay products, the particles from $1$ to $j$, as $Q^{(m\to n)}_{12\dots j}$=$Q^{(m\to n)}_{1-j}$.
 The reduced density matrix of the decay products obtained by tracing out the particles from $j+1$ to $n$, $\rho_{1-j}^{(m\to n)}=\rho_{12\dots j}^{(m\to n)}$, can be calculated easily with the phase-space recursive relation (\ref{eq:phase_space_decompose}):